How to Track Headaches on GLP-1 Therapy: A Practical Guide

 Pepio helps you keep short-form logs and reminders so entries stay consistent.
 Pepio’s approach to consolidating logs makes reviewing patterns faster and cleaner.

 The seven-step framework above turns scattered notes into a consistent habit.
-Consistent logging helps you spot patterns and prepare clear notes for follow-up appointments (Journal of Clinical Endocrinology — 2024 Clinical Outcomes Review).
-Users using Pepio keep logs and reminders in one place for easier review and sharing.
+Consistent logging helps you spot patterns and prepare clear notes for follow-up appointments.
+Users who use Pepio keep logs and reminders in one place for easier review and sharing.

-Use a simple diary template such as those from Migraine Canada or the tracking forms at Cigna to structure entries.
+Start with Pepio’s GLP‑1 Symptom Log in your browser to capture intensity and context and export from the web tool; or log directly in the Pepio iOS app, which also supports exportable logs for clinician visits (https://pepio.app/download).
+You can also reference templates from Migraine Canada or the tracking forms at Cigna as supplemental resources to structure entries.
 Start today.
 Your first entry takes under a minute.
 Before your appointment, export or summarize entries to make the visit more productive.

 Pepio's approach to symptom tracking emphasizes simple logs and exportable summaries to support clearer clinician conversations.
 Learn more about Pepio's practical approach to symptom tracking and organized summaries to bring to your next appointment.